Conflicted Nun - Cover

 “I don’t think—”

-“C’mon, it’s the least I can do for you for you bringing me my bookbag.”
+“C’mon, it’s the least I can do for you for bringing me my bookbag.”
 Cara stepped back.
 “Come in.”
-She waited.

 Sister Gabrielle entered the house, looking around as if she expected to be jumped by monsters.
-Cara was bubbly as she led the nun to the kitchen.
+A bubbly Cara led the nun to the kitchen.

 “Sit, sit,” Cara said, “I’ll make your sandwich.”

 It was a pleasurable experience for Sister Gabrielle to eat without having to remain silent, although Cara did most of the talking.
 The girl’s eyes lit up when she talked about clothing, sometimes being so excited that she forgot her mouth was full of partially chewed tuna fish mixed with mayonnaise.
-But when Cara asked Sister Gabrielle about being a nun, she became solemn.
+At first Sister Gabrielle thought it was disgusting and was going to reprimand Cara, like a parent to a child, but after a while it didn’t bother the nun.
+It was kind of cute seeing Cara so bubbly.
+But when Cara asked Sister Gabrielle about being a nun, the girl became solemn.
 She wanted to know how Sister Gabrielle knew.
 Why she had done it.
 Did she have regrets.
-Sister Gabrielle answered her questions, that she always knew and wanted to serve God and help others.
+Sister Gabrielle answered her questions.
+Told her that she had always known that she wanted to serve God and help others.
 Dedicate her life to that.
-She said she didn’t have regrets, but silently admitted to herself that she now had doubts.
+It was her calling and she didn’t have regrets.

 To read the complete story you need to be logged in: